 Is it OK for a motorcycle to get wet?
 Most motorcycles were designed to get wet.
-It is OK for it to be rained on whether in the driveway or while you’re riding it.
+It is okay for it to be rained on whether in the driveway or while you’re riding it.
 However, excessive exposure to water can eventually cause damage to your motorcycle.

 If you’re a frequent rider, it’s inevitable you’ll get caught in inclement weather.
 While a good water rinse doesn’t cause damage, there are things to think about when your motorcycle gets caught in the rain and/or snow.